textpattern/textpattern.github.io/development/plugin-developer-prefixes.md

 </div>

+## Using the prefix as Name value

+When using the prefix for a theme or plugin Name value, the conventions are the same, except themes use hyphens between words and plugins use underscores.
+This is to ensure when talking about one type or the other in the community forum, for example, it’s clear from the name what type of product it is.

+This is the pattern for theme names:

+abc-my-new-theme
+{:.example}

+This is the pattern for plugin names:

+abc_my_new_plugin
+{:.example}

 ## Where to use the prefix

-In addition to plugin names, you'll apply your prefix in the following locations:
+For themes there is only one place: the Name value of the theme package, created using the **New theme** form via the Themes panel in Textpattern’s back end.

+For plugins, including a plugin’s name, all of the following apply:

 * The names of PHP classes, functions, and global variables in the plugin's code.
 * The database table and indices names.
 * The names of stored preferences in the `_txp_prefs_` table and/or the `$prefs array;`.
 * Any global JavaScript variables or function names you use for modifying the backend or adding features to the front-end.
-* IDs, and to some extent, classes of HTML elements that you add to the backend interface.[^3]
+* IDs, and to some extent, classes of HTML elements that you add to the backend interface.[^selectors]
 * URL parameter names.
 Replace `?foo=bar&baz=1` with `?abc_foo=bar&abc_baz=1`, where "`abc`" would be your own prefix.

-[^1]: Sometimes a plugin developer will *assume* the prefix of a retired plugin developer when the former 'adopts' the latter's 'orphaned' plugins.
-This is the preferred practice against simply changing plugin names.
-For example, username 'wet' has his own plugins (wet/wet), as indicated in the prefix table at bottom, but he's adopted the orphaned plugins with prefix 'djw' too (djw/wet).

-[^2]: Prefix ownership may be challenged if it's found that a developer has not created a plugin yet and is squatting on the prefix.
-In this case, you (the challenger) must produce the first plugin to earn ownership of the prefix in question.
-To challenge prefix ownership, bring the issue to light in the [Plugin discussion](https://forum.textpattern.com/viewforum.php?id=13) forum, where others can help determine if the challenge is reasonable.

-[^3]: The exception to this is if an element of your markup is logically similar to an already existing core element and you wish it to be styled in the same way by themes.
+[^selectors]: The exception to this is if an element of your markup is logically similar to an already existing core element and you wish it to be styled in the same way by themes.
 Doing this saves theme designers from having to write specific rules to target your plugin's markup.